Andrew Copp

-Andrew Copp (born July 8, 1994) is an American professional ice hockey forward for the Detroit Red Wings of the National Hockey League (NHL).
+Andrew Copp (born July 8, 1994) is an American professional ice hockey forward of the Detroit Red Wings of the National Hockey League (NHL).
 He was selected in the fourth round, 104th overall, by the Winnipeg Jets in the 2013 NHL Entry Draft.

 Early life

 Copp was born on July 8, 1994, in Ann Arbor, Michigan, U.S. to parents Andy and Anne Marie Copp.
 His mother was a figure skating coach for the University of Michigan Wolverines and his father coached his youth hockey teams.
 His younger brother Tyler also played ice hockey growing up, but chose to pursue golf and attend Mercer University.

 Playing career

 As a youth, Copp played in the 2007 Quebec International Pee-Wee Hockey Tournament with the Detroit Compuware minor ice hockey team.
 The following year, he began to pursue football after his father suggested he needed to increase his physicality on the ice for hockey scouts.
 He continued to play quarterback while attending Skyline High School and set numerous school records in his senior year.
 Within the first six games of the 2011–12 season, Copp had thrown for 1,732 yards and 27 touchdowns (TD), including a state-record 557 yards and seven TDs against Pioneer.
 However, he suffered a broken collarbone in early October during a game against Temperance Bedford by the hands of Austin Riedmaier and missed the remainder of the season.
 Upon recovering from his injury, Copp accepted an NCAA Division I scholarship offer to play for the Michigan Wolverines men's ice hockey team.